senku14x/BML_implementation/README.md

 # BML_implementation
-This repository consists of my implementation of basic machine learning algorithms using basic datasets!
+This repository consists of my implementation of research papers as well as common ML/DL algorithms :D